IgniteUI/igniteui-docfx/en/components/autocomplete.md

 ## Autocomplete
 <p class="highlight">

-The [**igxAutocomplete**]({environment:angularApiUrl}/classes/igxautocompletedirective.html) directive provides a way to enhance a text input by showing a [drop down]({environment:angularApiUrl}/classes/igxdropdowncomponent.html) with suggested options provided by the developer.
+The [**igxAutocomplete**]({environment:angularApiUrl}/classes/igxautocompletedirective.html) directive provides a way to enhance a text input by showing a [drop-down]({environment:angularApiUrl}/classes/igxdropdowncomponent.html) with suggested options that are provided by the developer.

-The [igx-autocomplete]({environment:angularApiUrl}/classes/igxautocompletedirective.html) suggestions will show as long as you start typing in the text input.
-By default, the first item is always highlighted, so that it can be easily selected using the Enter key.
-The other way is to click an item from the list and the input value will be automatically updated and the drop down will be automatically closed, unless the onItemSelected event is handled and canceled.
+The [igx-autocomplete]({environment:angularApiUrl}/classes/igxautocompletedirective.html) suggestions will show once you start typing in the text input.
+By default, the first item is always highlighted, so that it can be easily selected using the `Enter` key.
+An other way of selecting an item is to click on it from the list, then the input value will be automatically updated.
+Also, the drop-down will close.
+When an item is selected, the `onItemSelected` event is fired, if this event is canceled, the item will not be selected and the drop-down will not close.
-The igxAutocomplete directive allows you to navigate through items and at the same time to have focus always on the input.
+The `igxAutocomplete` directive allows you to navigate through items and at the same time to have focus always on the input.
 The latter will allow you to continue typing in the input.
-You can use the ESC key to close the drop down list.
+You can use the `ESC` key to close the drop-down list.

 The [igx-autocomplete]({environment:angularApiUrl}/classes/igxautocompletedirective.html) uses the [igx-drop-down]({environment:angularApiUrl}/classes/igxdropdowncomponent.html) as a provider for the available options.
-This means that the available capabilities of the drop down component can be used - grouping, templates, disabling of items and groups.
+This means that the available capabilities of the drop-down component can be used, these include grouping, templates and disabling of items and groups.
 </p>
 <div class="divider"></div>

 ### Demo
-The following sample demonstrates simple use of the igx-autocomplete directive, applied on an igx-input, and provided with an igx-drop-down which has a defined filtering pipe.
+The following sample demonstrates simple use of the `igx-autocomplete` directive, applied on an `igx-input`, and provided with an `igx-drop-down` which has a defined filtering pipe.
 <div class="sample-container loading" style="height: 400px;">
     <iframe id="autocomplete-sample" frameborder="0" seamless width="100%" height="100%" src="{environment:demosBaseUrl}/data-entries/autocomplete" onload="onSampleIframeContentLoaded(this);"></iframe>
 </div>